c2hm/CampUS/Electricity/README.md

 The 12V port is used with the mosfet to give power for the electromagnets.

-One TTL ports is used for the motors. (multiple can be used)
+Two TTL ports is used for the motors. (multiple or just one can be used)

+Module Bluetooth :

+Model : HC-05